Linkskk/algo-art/README.md

-# Numerical Methods
+# Pixel

-This project contains code that implements different root finding methods in Python and creates fractal images using these numerical methods
+This project contains code that creates a bot that generates abstract art using Newton's method in the complex plane.